 6.1 Policy DD8 - Provision of Open Space requires development to provide open space and sport and recreation facilities to serve the needs of the existing and increased population generated by the development.
-The Council will require the developer to provide appropriate facilities and maintain them for 10 years or make arrangements by way of commuted sums implemented through planning obligations, or other arrangements.
+The Council will require the developer to provide appropriate facilities and maintain them for 15 years or make arrangements by way of commuted sums implemented through planning obligations, or other arrangements.
+As part of major developments of 80 dwellings and above (see Section 7) the developer may wish to design and lay out the new public open space themselves within the development site, in which case, the developer will be liable for all design and layout to the standard required by the local authority.
+However, alternatively, the preferred Council option, by agreement, is for the developer to offer an area for public open space within the development to the Borough Council at no cost, together with a "lump sum" contribution to cover the design, implementation and a contribution towards future maintenance costs.